Rival Dealer: Themes

 Unlike previous Burial releases, Rival Dealer maintains a significant theme throughout its three tracks.
 Fact critic Tom Lea called the EP a story about "love, confusion and relationships", citing the track "Come Down to Us" as a primary example.
 In a rare public message to BBC Radio 6 Music, Burial himself stated, "I put my heart into the new EP, I hope someone likes it.
 I wanted the tunes to be anti-bullying tunes that could maybe help someone to believe in themselves, to not be afraid, and to not give up, and to know that someone out there cares and is looking out for them.
 So it's like an angel's spell to protect them against the unkind people, the dark times, and the self-doubts."

 All three tracks contain samples from an interview with NASA scientist Melissa Dawson Higgins.
-"Come Down to Us" utilizes a sample from a speech by filmmaker Lana Wachowski at the 2012 Human Rights Campaign gala.
+"Come Down to Us" utilizes a sample from a speech by filmmaker Lana Wachowski at the 2012 Human Rights Campaign gala, as well as a sample from the 1982 film Liquid Sky.